Harnessing symmetry to find the center of a diffraction pattern

 Top left: diffraction pattern.
 Top right: radially-inverted diffraction pattern about an approximate center.
 Bottom left: masked normalized cross-correlation between the two diffraction patterns.
 Bottom right: 2x zoom on the cross-correlation shows the translation mismatch between the diffraction patterns.
 (Source code)

-We can put the two steps together and determine a pixel-perfect center:
+We can put the two steps together:

 (Source code)